 The task of Preparing InDesign Files for Translation is always a good investment.
 It makes the Translation and Typesetting process a lot smoother if files are setup correctly for translation.
 Designers who are interested in learning more about this process should read our overview of the most common steps in Getting your InDesign Translation Ready.
+You may also want to check out our “crash course” on international DTP.

 In this blog we are going to look at a recent translation project that had a great impact on typesetting.
 We’ll use the example of a brochure that was designed using a baseline grid.
 As a designer you may never want to approach brochure design this way.
 But it’s a good example to illustrate how how design decisions like these can impact the translation process.